timeplus-io/docs/docs/k8s-helm.md

 You can deploy Timeplus Enterprise on a Kubernetes cluster with [Helm](https://helm.sh/).

 ## Prerequisites

-* Ensure you have Helm 3.12 + installed in your environment.
+- Ensure you have Helm 3.12 + installed in your environment.
 For details about how to install Helm, see the [Helm documentation](https://helm.sh/docs/intro/install/)
-* Ensure you have [Kubernetes](https://kubernetes.io/) 1.25 or higher installed in your environment.
+- Ensure you have [Kubernetes](https://kubernetes.io/) 1.25 or higher installed in your environment.
 We tested our software and installation process on Amazon EKS, and self-hosted Kubernetes.
 Other Kubernetes distributions should work in the similar way.
-* Ensure you have allocated enough resources for the deployment.
+- Ensure you have allocated enough resources for the deployment.
 For a 3-nodes cluster deployment, by default each `timeplusd` requires 2 cores and 4GB memory.
-You'd better assign the node with at least 8 cores and 16GB memory.
+Please refer to [Planning capacity](#planning-capacity) section for production deployment.
-* Network access to Docker Hub.
+* Network access to Internet.
+If your environment is air-gapped, please refer to [Offline installation](#offline-installation).

 ## Quickstart with self-hosted Kubernetes

 This is the quickstart guide to install a 3 nodes Timeplus Enterprise cluster with default configurations on a self-hosted Kubernetes using Helm package manager.

 You need to update configurations accordingly to fit your Kubernetes environment.
 Please refer to [Configuration Guide](#configuration-guide) for available `values` of the chart.